slatedocs/slate/source/includes/_ruby.md

 RequestHeader set X-Request-Start "%t"
 ````

+#### Apache Request Queuing and File Uploads

+If you are using Apache, you may observe a spike in queue time within Scout for actions that process large file uploads.
+Apache adds the `X-Request-Start` header as soon as the request hits Apache.
+So, all of the time spent uploading a file will be reported as queue time.

+This is different from Nginx, which will first buffer the file to a tmp file on disk, then once the upload is complete, add headers to the request.

 ### HAProxy

 HAProxy 1.5+ supports timestamped headers and can be set in the frontend or backend section.
 We suggest putting this in the frontend to get a more accurate number: